-2.3.1 One way web services
+2.3.1 One-way web services

-There are three types of one way service in jalview.
+There are two types of one way service in jalview.
 Database services, which were introduced in in Section 1.4.5, provide sequence and alignment data.
-They can also be used to add sequence IDs to an alignment imported from a local file, prior to further annotation retrieval, as described in Section 2.7.
-A second type of one way service is provided by Jalview's DAS sequence feature retrieval system, which is described in Section 2.7.2.
-The final type of one way service are sequence and ID submission services, exemplified by the 'Envision2 Services' provided by the ENFIN Consortium15.
+They can also be used to add sequence IDs to an alignment imported from a local file, prior to further annotation retrieval, as described in Section 2.9.
+A second type of one way service is provided by Jalview's DAS sequence feature retrieval system, which is described in Section 2.9.2.